 Fortunately, creating clear, effective copy isn’t as hard as you might think.
 You start by knowing your patients and their concerns, then speak directly to their problems and how you can help.
 You craft an incredible headline to catch a potential patient’s attention.
 You keep all the content directed at your patients’ concerns, not your own, because you know it’s not about you—it’s about them and their problems.
 You keep your writing clear and organized, so it’s easy to follow.
 And you always, always include a killer call-to-action that directs people to take the next step.

 Writing effective copy for your patients doesn’t have to be hard, but at Top Practices we know how overwhelming it can feel from the outset.
-That’s why Rem Jackson produced a copywriting course with the non-writer and medical professional in mind.
+That’s why Rem Jackson produced a copywriting course with the non-writer and non-podiatry professional in mind.
 This easy course can help you master the skills of effective copy-writing quickly through basic exercises and plenty of practice.